fattyJake/fattyJake.github.io/_posts/2019-09-06-embedding-learning-beyond-words.md

 <div style="text-align: center"><img src="../images/huffman-tree.png" width="400px" /></div>

-<center>*Fig. 3.
+<center> <i>Fig. 3.
 An illustration of the hierarchical softmax Huffman tree.
 The leaf nodes in white are tokens in the corpus.
 The black inner nodes carry information on the probabilities of reaching its child nodes.
-One path starting from the root to the leaf denotes the way to get probability on this token.)*</center>
+One path starting from the root to the leaf denotes the way to get probability on this token.)</i> </center>

 Now view this tree as a decision process, or a random walk, that begins at the root of the tree and descents towards the leaf nodes at each step.
 It turns out that the probability of each outcome in the original distribution uniquely determines the transition probabilities of this random walk.
 At every internal node of the tree, the transition probabilities to the children are given by the proportions of total probability mass in the subtree of its left- vs its right- child.
 This decision tree now allows us to view each outcome (i.e. tokens in the corpus) as the result of a sequence of binary decisions.
 For example: